pnnl/raft-model.github.io/README.md

 ## Synthetic TC Model

 ![Sample storms from RAFT](/assets/img/raft_historical_tracks.jpg)
 > _(top) Comparison of 200 randomly sampled observed and synthetic RAFT TCs in the North Atlantic. (bottom) Comparison of the TC frequency between the observational record and 40,000 RAFT storms.
-(Xu et al [2024](https://doi.org/10.1038/s41597-024-02952-7))_
+(Xu et al. [2024](https://doi.org/10.1038/s41597-024-02952-7))_

 ### Input Forcings
 RAFT is forced with large-scale environmental conditions, which can be extracted either from observations or atmospheric models.
 Instead of trying to predict exactly what storms would form in a given environment, it simulates plausible storms that are consistent with the characteristics of that environment.